Knightzjz/NCL-IML/README.md

 ****
 ## **Visit our code directly through colab by clicking** <a href="https://colab.research.google.com/github/Knightzjz/NCL-IML/blob/main/NCL_IML.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>
 ### >**A bit more about us:**
-  We are the special interest group of IML, led by Associate Researcher 🏀 _Jizhe Zhou_ and Professor 👨‍🏫 _Jiancheng Lv_, under Sichuan University，🇨🇳.
+  We are the special interest group of IML, led by Associate Researcher 🏀 _Jizhe Zhou_ and Professor 👨‍🏫 _Jiancheng Lv_, under Sichuan University🇨🇳.
 Please refer to [here](https://dicalab.cn/) for more information.
   Also, here are some of our other works.
 Feel free to cite them. 🀄
 * 1🥇 Our latest benchmark and the first pure ViT-based IML build.</font>[IML-ViT](https://github.com/SunnyHaze/IML-ViT)
-* 2🥈 Our corrected CASIAv2 dataset, with ground-truth mask correcly aligned.</font>[Casia2.0-Corrected](https://github.com/SunnyHaze/CASIA2.0-Corrected-Groundtruth)
+* 2🥈 Our corrected CASIAv2 dataset, with ground-truth mask correctly aligned.</font>[Casia2.0-Corrected](https://github.com/SunnyHaze/CASIA2.0-Corrected-Groundtruth)
 * 3🥉 Our implementation of the Mile-stone Mantran-Net(CVPR 2019 by Wu, et.al) in Pytorch, with training code embedded.[Mantra-NetPytorch-withTraining](https://github.com/SunnyHaze/ManTraNet-Pytorch)
 * 4🥇 Our implementation of the MVSS-Net(ICCV 2021 by Dong, et.al) in Pytorch, with training code embedded.[MVSS-NetPytorch-withTraining](https://github.com/dddb11/MVSS-Net)
 >This repo will be under consistent construction.
-We will teleport you to our latest work right from here.
+You will be teleported to our latest work right from here.
 Stay tuned.
 ****
 ****